The Best Pizza in Every State

 via tripadvisor.com

-Wisconsin: Harry’s Prohibition Bistro
+Harry’s Prohibition Bistro

-One of only two pizzerias in the state to meet the Associazione Vera Pizza Napoletana’s requirements for making Neopolitan pizza, Harry’s Prohibition Bistro in Sheboygan is as authentic as it gets.
+One of only two pizzerias in the state to meet the Associazione Vera Pizza Napoletana’s requirements for making Neapolitan pizza, Harry’s Prohibition Bistro in Sheboygan is as authentic as it gets.
 Try a twist on the traditional with their special corn pizza.
 It may sound odd, but the sweetness of fresh corn balances the salty ham and mozzarella perfectly.

-Wyoming: Pinky G’s Pizzeria
+Pinky G’s Pizzeria